-Each year in Nevada’s Black Rock Desert, a city of more than 70,000 people rises out of the dust for a single week.
-During that time, multi-story art installations and buildings are erected and many are burned to the ground.
-Dedicated to principles of radical self-expression, decommodification, communal participation and a reverence for the handmade, the thriving temporary metropolis known as Burning Man is a uniquely American hotbed of artistic ingenuity and one of the most influential events in contemporary art and culture.
+Each year in Nevada’s Black Rock Desert, a city of more than 75,000 people rises out of the dust for a single week.
+During that time, enormous experimental art installations are erected and many are ritually burned to the ground.
+The thriving temporary metropolis known as Burning Man is a hotbed of artistic ingenuity, driving innovation through its principles of radical self-expression, decommodification, communal participation, and reverence for the handmade.
+Both a cultural movement and an annual event, Burning Man remains one of the most influential phenomenons in contemporary American art and culture.

-No Spectators: The Art of Burning Man is the first major national exhibition to focus on the large-scale, participatory work from this annual event.
-The exhibition will take over the entire Renwick Gallery building, bringing alive the maker culture of Burning Man through artworks, immersive room-sized installations, jewelry, costumes and ephemera that will transport visitors to the gathering’s famed desert city and highlight the ingenuity and creative spirit of this cultural movement.
-Photographs and archival documents drawn from the Burning Man Archives at the Nevada Museum of Art will trace Burning Man’s growth and its bohemian, counterculture roots.
+No Spectators: The Art of Burning Man brings the large-scale, participatory work from this desert gathering to the nation’s capital for the first time.
+The exhibition takes over the entire Renwick Gallery building, bringing alive the maker culture and creative spirit of this cultural movement.
+Immersive room-sized installations, costumes, jewelry, and ephemera transport visitors to the gathering’s famed “Playa,” while photographs and archival materials from the Nevada Museum of Art trace Burning Man’s growth and its bohemian roots.

 – Nora Atkinson, Lloyd Herman Curator of Craft

-The installation of outdoor sculptures in the neighborhood and related programming is made possible by a collaboration with the Golden Triangle Business Improvement District and support from Lyft.
+No Spectators: Beyond the Renwick, an installation of outdoor sculptures and related programming in the neighborhood, is made possible by a collaboration with the Golden Triangle Business Improvement District and support from Lyft.

 The archival exhibition City of Dust: The Evolution of Burning Man is organized by the Nevada Museum of Art.